-SAFETY & DRIVER EDUCATION 1900310 Grades 9, 10, 11, 12 0.5 Credit
+SAFETY & DRIVER EDUCATION

+Grades 9, 10, 11, 12 0.5 Credit

 The purpose of this course is to introduce students to the highway transportation system and to strategies that will develop driving knowledge and skills related to present and future motorized society.
 It will also provide an in-depth study of the scope and nature of accident problems and their solutions.
-Students must be at least 15 years of age and will be required to have a Learner's Permit.
+Students must be at least 15 years of age (by October for Fall semester, and by February for Spring semester) and will be required to have a Learner's Permit.
 This is a semester course and will be paired with another semester course.